Internal Bifold Doors: FAQs

 Bifold doors are not just any average door although, there’re not much different.
 However, that doesn’t mean there aren’t lots of frequently asked questions surrounding the topic.
 Here we will answer some of those FAQ’s for you.

 If you’re installing internal bifold doors to connect your dining room and kitchen together then it’s unlikely that you’re going to need to add locks for those rooms.
-However, bifold doors such as our Mexicano bifold doors, are also popular choices for bathrooms as they allow homeowners to maximise the space within the room, without having to keep large amount of floor space free for doors to open and close.
+However, internal bifold doors are also popular choices for bathrooms as they allow homeowners to maximise the space within the room, without having to keep large amount of floor space free for doors to open and close.
 In these instances, a lock on your bifold door is likely to be a very welcome addition.

-What Handles for Bifold Doors and Where to Fit Them?
+What Handles for Internal Bifold Doors and Where to Fit Them?

 The answer of this question does depend on a few things.
 One of those factors, is which way the door folds, for example, if you have to push in to open and pull to close or whether you have to push in to close and pull to open.
 The handle affects this so you need to figure out where is the best place to put the handle.

-Do I Need to Install a Bottom Track for My Bifold Doors?
+Do I Need to Install a Bottom Track for My Internal Bifold Doors?

 The simple answer to this question is a solid no. However, you can, depending on what you want from your bifold door.
 Not having a bottom track means the door will rely on the top-hung system, which means that your door will have a smoother folding motion with a little more flexibility.
 If you feel as if your door needs more guidance and support during its path, bottom tracks will help the door out with that.

-If your doors are super heavy then it is worth having the bottom tracks just to support that weight, balance it out and prevent unecessary stress on the door frame.
+If your doors are super heavy then it is worth having the bottom tracks just to support that weight, balance it out and prevent unnecessary stress on the door frame.

-Can I Change How My Bifold Doors Open?
+Can I Change How My Internal Bifold Doors Open?